 When it comes to marketing of any kind, be it traditional mailers and cold calls or inbound marketing, you must know your target audience to be effective.
 The steps to understanding your target market audience are typically taken during the planning phase of your business.
 When you are designing your product of service, one of the many questions you ask yourself is, “Who is this going to appeal to?” or “Who do I want to appeal to the most?”

-Knowing your target market is great, but you need buyer personas to market effectively in today's digital landscape, find out how to do that right here.
+Knowing your target market is great, but you need buyer personas to market effectively in today's digital landscape.

 Knowing the target audience tells you which marketing tools you should be using.